mwenge/psychedelia/README.md

 ### Variable Commands

+#### Cursor Speed
-Cursor Speed-C to activate: Just that.
+C to activate: Just that.
 Gives you a slow r fast little cursor, according to setting. r

+#### Pulse Speed
-Pulse Speed-P to activate: Usually if you hold down the button you get a continuous stream.
+P to activate: Usually if you hold down the button you get a continuous stream.
 Setting the Pulse Speed allows you to generate a pulsed stream, as if you were rapidly pressing and releasing the FIRE button.

+#### Pulse Width
-Pulse Width-O to activate: Sets the length of the pulses in a pulsed stream output.
+O to activate: Sets the length of the pulses in a pulsed stream output.
 Don’t worry about what that means - just get in there and mess with it.

+#### Line Width
-Line Width-W to activate: Sets the width of the lines produced in Line Mode.
+W to activate: Sets the width of the lines produced in Line Mode.

+#### Smoothing Delay
-Smoothing Delay-D to activate: Because of the time taken to draw larger patterns speed increase/decrease is not linear.
+D to activate: Because of the time taken to draw larger patterns speed increase/decrease is not linear.
 You can adjust the ‘compensating delay’ which often smooths out jerky patterns.
 Can be used just for special FX, though.
 Suck it and see.